Kōji Seo

 Kōji Seo (瀬尾 公治, Seo Kōji) is a Japanese manga creator from Shobara, Hiroshima, Japan.

 He has stated in an interview that he was a member of his high school's track and field team and that he loves to watch baseball, both of which are emphasized in his hit manga Suzuka.

 He debuted in 1996 with the one-shot HALF & HALF in Magazine Fresh.
 His first three series, W's, Cross Over and Suzuka mixed the genres of sports with high school romance.
 W's used tennis, Cross Over featured basketball, while Suzuka focused on track and field.

 He was an assistant to Tsukasa Ōshima, and respects Fujiko F. Fujio and Masahito Soda.

-In 2009 he designed the High School Girl Kimchi for Hokubi Construction food company.